ilandrade/ilandrade.github.io/README.md

 ## Customization

 ### Personal Information
-Edit the `index.html` file to update:
-- Your name and title
+- Update the content in `index.html` with your personal information
-- About section content
+- Modify the About section with your bio
-- Resume information
-- Portfolio projects
+- Add your own projects to the Portfolio section
-- Contact details
+- Update contact information and social media links

 ### Styling
-Modify the `assets/css/style.css` file to:
-- Change colors
+- Customize colors in the CSS variables (in `style.css`)
-- Adjust layouts
-- Update fonts
+- Modify fonts and typography
-- Customize animations
+- Adjust spacing and layout as needed

 ### Images
-Replace the images in the `assets/img/` directory with your own:
-- Profile picture
-- Hero background
+- Replace the hero background image
+- Add your own project screenshots
-- Portfolio project images
+- Update profile picture and other images

 ## Contributing